 Let’s look at worldwide search engine usage.
 According to Statcounter, Google has a 92.03% market share – Bing is in second place with 2.48%.
 DuckDuckGo, on the other hand, has only a 0.66% share of the global search engine market.
 That percentage increases to 2.45% in the United States.

-This is why the best SEO companies will focus on Google – they have absolute market dominance.
+This is why the best SEO companies in San Antonio will focus on Google – they have absolute market dominance.
 But other search engines will continue to try to compete with Google – and one way they try to distinguish themselves is through their handling of your search history.

 How search engines handle your history